wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Reading the JSON payload of the request

 JSON is a common content type used for HTTP communication.
-You can use the request variable’s `getJsonPayload` function to read the JSON payload sent with the HTTP request.
-Note that the `getJsonPayload` function’s return type is `json|ClientError`.
+You can use the `getJsonPayload` function of the `request` variable to read the JSON payload sent with the HTTP request.
+Note that the return type of the `getJsonPayload` function is `json|ClientError`.

 #### Example

 - Reads the JSON payload of the HTTP request: